 The Arizona Game and Fish Department (AZGFD) is committed to staying connected with its customers and continuing to provide exceptional service.
 As updates related to the COVID-19 situation become available, AZGFD will share any new developments or changes to processes.
-The information below is current through Wednesday, April 1.
+[COVID-19 updates in Spanish]

 Frequently Asked Questions (FAQs)

 Q: Are Game and Fish offices open?

 Game and Fish Offices are open and customer service representatives are available to assist customers between 8 a.m. and 5 p.m.
 Monday through Friday.
 Following public health organizations’ recommendations, fully vaccinated individuals are not required to wear face coverings when entering the building.
 Social distancing measures are being implemented within lobby areas.
 Customers can contact our offices by calling (602) 942-3000 (select option “4” to contact a regional office or option “5” to contact the Phoenix office).
 Customers are reminded that most department business (see “Utilize online services” below) can be conducted at www.azgfd.gov

 Q: Is the Ben Avery Shooting Facility open?

 To ensure public health and safety protocols are observed, and to maximize opportunities for all recreational shooters, only online reservations will be accepted when BASF reopens at 7 a.m.
 Wednesday, May 13.
 The new online reservation system for all ranges will be available Monday, May 11.

 A reservation is not needed to shoot on the archery range.
 Archers can purchase a daily pass online, or pay a daily fee (cash only) near the archery range entrance.